TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 ### ACCOUNT PROTECTION SETTINGS

--EnableAutoProtect will place stop loss at break even when RR passes AutoProtectRRLevel and risk > 0.
+-EnableAutoProtect will place stop loss(es) at break even when RR passes AutoProtectRRLevel and risk > 0.
+This will only happen once per market, and will not happen again if SL is set to break even on any position for that symbol.

+-APCloseDivider: The number of positions that have to be open in order for trades to automatically take profit on APPositionsToClose position(s), and set the rest to break even stop loss.

+-APPositionsToClose: The number of positions to close in profit when AutoProtect is triggered.

+-APStartHour: The server hour when AutoProtect can start to be active.
+By default it is active from 20 -> 24 server time (last 4 hour candlestick of the day).
+Can be set to 0 to start at the beginning of the day.

+-APStopHour: The server hour when AutoProtect can stops being active.
+By default it is active from 20 -> 24 server time (last 4 hour candlestick of the day).
+Can be set to 24 to be active until the end of the day.

--AutoProtectRRLevel is the Reward:Risk level that will automatically move stop loss to break even using EnableAutoProtect.
+-AutoProtectRRLevel is the Reward:Risk level that will trigger AutoProtect.

 ### POSITION MANAGEMENT SETTINGS

+- SLPips - The Red Stop Loss Line will be placed SLPips distance away from the Bid price.

+- TPPips - The Green Take Profit Line will be placed TPPips distance away from the Ask price.

 ### EXPERT ADVISOR SETTINGS

 -MagicNumber (can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart).

--TPPips and SLPips (will change where the TP and SL line appear on the chart).

--HorizontalLineThickness - how thick SL, TP, and Limit lines are on the chart.
+-HorizontalLineThickness - How thick in pixels SL, TP, and Limit lines are drawn with.

+-ManageAllPositions - By default is set to false which will only manage positions that have been opened by the EA's MagicNumber.
+If set to true, will manage all positions on a symbol.

 ### Usage